pytroll/satpy/doc/source/reading.rst

     Alpha
         This denotes early development status.
 Reader is functional and implements some or all of the nominal features.
 There might be bugs.
-Exactness of results is not be guaranteed.
+Exactness of results is not guaranteed.
 Use at your own risk.

     Beta
         This denotes final developement status.
 Reader is functional and implements all